kpacha/mesos-influxdb-collector/README.md

 ### 1: Config file

-Just copy the `conf.hcl`, make your changes and link it as a volume:
+Just copy the `conf.json`, make your changes and link it as a volume:

 ```
 $ docker pull --name mesos-influxdb-collector \
-    -v /path/to/my/custom/conf.hcl:/tmp/conf.hcl \
+    -v /path/to/my/custom/conf.json:/tmp/conf.json \
-    -it --rm kpacha/mesos-influxdb-collector -c /tmp/conf.hcl
+    -it --rm kpacha/mesos-influxdb-collector -d /tmp/
 ```

-Tip: if you link your config file to `/go/src/github.com/kpacha/mesos-influxdb-collector/conf.hcl` you don't need to worry about that flag!
+Tip: if you link your config file to `/go/src/github.com/kpacha/mesos-influxdb-collector/conf.json` you don't need to worry about that flag!

 ### 2: ENV VARS

-Use the env vars listed above
+Override the credentials so you secrets won't be stored neither the repo nor the container image.
+This just works for root config values and nested fields from the HAProxy and the Influxdb sections.
+These envvars use the `MIC_` namespace.

 ```
 $ docker pull --name mesos-influxdb-collector \
-    -v /path/to/my/custom/conf.hcl:/tmp/conf.hcl \
+    -e MIC_INFLUXDB_HOST=influxdb.example.com \
-    -e INFLUXDB_HOST=influxdb.example.com \
+    -v /path/to/my/custom/conf.json:/tmp/conf.json \
-    -it --rm kpacha/mesos-influxdb-collector -c /tmp/conf.hcl
+    -it --rm kpacha/mesos-influxdb-collector -d /tmp/
 ```

 ### 3: Flags